Large Dogs are Part of Everyday Life

 - Controlled Exposure Therapy – Gradual, safe interactions to desensitise fears.

-Final Thoughts: From the Fear of Large Dogs to an Understanding
+Final Thoughts: From Fear to Freedom

 XL Bullies and other large breeds are not inherently dangerous – they are intelligent, affectionate, and thrive in the right environment.
 By learning about their nature, responding calmly, and utilising proven therapy techniques, overcoming the fear of large dogs is entirely achievable.